Picton Property Income Reduces Share Count with Recent Buyback - TipRanks.com

 More about Picton Property Income

-Picton Property Income Limited, established in 2005, is a UK-based real estate investment trust (REIT) listed on the London Stock Exchange.
-It manages a £723 million commercial property portfolio across 47 assets with around 350 occupiers.
-The company focuses on delivering high performance and income returns, particularly in the industrial sector, and aims to achieve net zero carbon by 2040.
+Established in 2005, Picton Property Income Limited is a UK-based real estate investment trust (REIT) listed on the London Stock Exchange.
+The company manages a £723 million commercial property portfolio across 47 assets, focusing on the industrial sector.
+Picton aims to deliver high performance and income returns, with a commitment to net zero carbon by 2040.

 Technical Sentiment Signal: Buy